TheDataLeek/Eris-Cogs/README.md

 Author: Eris
 ## Stonks
-Short: STONKS
+Short: A stock tracker using yahoofinance

-Description: none
+Description: Displays current and historical stock information using the yahoo finance API

 Author: Eris
 ## Sudo
-Short: Warns about sudo attempts
+Short: Warns when users say sudo

-Description: Errors if someone tries to use sudo
+Description: Replies in a channel if someone tries to use sudo - i.e. just uses the letters 'sudo'

 Author: Eris
 ## Weave